-Despite the number of organizations involved in the workshops and analysis, CSO representatives say that the commitment has not led to greater involvement of CSOs in public consultations.35 They stated this might be due to the fact that CSOs do not see that comments and amendments are considered seriously by public institutions, as reports on consultation processes do not include justifications on why input is accepted or rejected.36 Furthermore, they said that most citizens and even experts lack the ability to prepare amendments and phrase their suggestions in formal legal language.37
+Despite the number of organizations involved in the workshops and analysis, CSO representatives say that the commitment has not led to greater involvement of CSOs in public consultations.
+They stated that in practice, CSOs do not see that comments and amendments are considered seriously by public institutions.
+There are no publicly available reports on consultation processes, so contributors do not know the justifications on why input is accepted or rejected.
+Furthermore, they said that most citizens and even experts lack the ability to prepare amendments and phrase their suggestions in formal legal language.
+The commitment is accepted in the workshops and legal language.

 A ministry report shows that the e-Konsultacije platform has 325 more registered legal and natural persons than in 2019 (currently standing at 2,695), and the number of consultations has risen too (from 281 in 2018, to 539 in 2019, and 543 in 2020).
-38 However, over a third of institutions said they did not receive a single comment or any feedback for their consultations in 2020.
+However, over a third of institutions said they did not receive a single comment or any feedback for their consultations in 2020.
 Of the 31 institutions that did receive feedback, only 5 institutions rated feedback as good.
 39 6.
 Improving transparency in BiH institutions In 2018, before the adoption of the action plan, the Council of Ministers of BiH adopted the Public Administration Reform Coordinator's Office of BiH (PARCO) Policy for proactive transparency and standards of proactive transparency, requiring state institutions to be proactively transparent.
 PARCO organized several online and in-person workshops for state- and entity-level civil servants on the policy and standards, fulfilling Milestone 6.2.
 To ensure compliance and monitor proactive transparency, PARCO conducted two surveys on implementation of policies noting an increase in institutional openness.
 In 2019, 63.46% of institutions surveyed adhered to the proactive transparency standards, and in 2020, this rating increased to 65.67% with 14 more institutions participating in the survey.
 This positive change was reflected in views from representatives of civil society who said that the BiH government has opened up its data in recent years.
 PARCO, in cooperation with the Agency for Statistics of BiH, plans to design an online survey to follow up on monitoring.
 7. Drafting the budget for citizens Complete: For details regarding the implementation and early results of this commitment, see Section 2.3.